creedalene/CompTIA-SecurityX-Domain1.Security-Architecture/SecurityX-Domain1.1.md

 ---

-*This document will be expanded with diagrams, templates, and labs in future revisions.*
+*This document is a living set of notes, and there will be future revisions.*